analogdevicesinc/adi_3dtof_floor_detector/README.md

     <div style="text-align:center"><img src="./docs/images/rqt_output.png" alt="RQT Output Diagram"/></div>

-    Here the parameters displayed can be changed in run-time.
+    Here, the displayed parameters can be changed in run-time.
 This will help in fine-tuning and evaluating the algorithm.

-    Optionally, you can enable floor removed point cloud output by changing the parameter in the adi_3dtof_floor_detector_example_rviz.launch file as shown below.
+5. Optionally, you can enable floor removed point cloud output by changing the parameter in the adi_3dtof_floor_detector_example_rviz.launch file as shown below.
     ```bash
     <arg name="arg_enable_pointcloud_output" default="1" />
     ```